Edward, Count Palatine of Simmern

-Edward, Prince Palatine of the Rhine (Eduard, Prinz von der Pfalz) (5 October 1625 – 10 March 1663), was the sixth son of Frederick V, Elector Palatine (of the House of Wittelsbach), the "Winter King" of Bohemia, by his consort, the Scottish princess Elizabeth Stuart.
+Edward, Prince Palatine of the Rhine (Eduard, Prinz von der Pfalz) (5 October 1625 – 10 March 1663), was the sixth son of Frederick V, Elector Palatine (of the House of Wittelsbach), the "Winter King" of Bohemia, by his consort, the English princess Elizabeth Stuart.

+Birth

 Edward was born in The Hague, where his parents lived in exile after his father lost the Battle of White Mountain and was driven from the thrones of both Bohemia and the Palatinate.
 His father, a Calvinist, died on 29 November 1632, when Edward was seven years old.

+Marriage

 On 24 April 1645, in Paris, Edward married a French princess of Italian extraction, Anne Gonzaga (1616–1684).
 Nine years older than Edward, she was a daughter of Carlo I, Duke of Mantua and Catherine de Lorraine-Guise-Mayenne.
 She had been raised in France, where her father held the dukedom of Nevers prior to inheriting the Italian duchy.
 She had raised a scandal by her obsessive pursuit of her second cousin, the fifth Duke of Guise, whom she claimed to have married (which he denied).

-Edward had no money, and was a Protestant.
-But Edward's prompt conversion vindicated the couple at the French royal court, despite his mother's threats to disown any of her children who embraced the Catholic Church.
+Edward had no money and was a Protestant, but Edward's prompt conversion vindicated the couple at the French royal court, despite his mother's threats to disown any of her children who embraced the Catholic Church.

 The couple took up residence in Paris, where they were referred to as the Prince and Princess Palatine.
 Her inheritance and the king's generosity enabling them to live according to their rank as princes étrangers.
 Elizabeth soon resumed correspondence with her son.
 In 1649, he received the Order of the Garter from the exiled King Charles II of England.

+Children

 Edward and Anna Gonzaga were parents of three daughters: